 Most safety training will discuss air quality, respirators, and lung protection.
 Nevertheless, revisiting air-quality safety and reevaluating the workplace is always helpful to ensure proper precaution and protection.
 One particularly challenging workplace task is welding in an environment of poor-quality air.
 Such environments require relevant welding PPE, with the addition of proper air filtration equipment.

-The combination of a welding helmet with respirator requires equipment specifically designed to work in tandem; a respirator alongside a helmet.
+Combining a welding helmet with a respirator requires equipment specifically designed to work in tandem; a respirator alongside a helmet.